Next, choose a time

 Quinoa and buckwheat

-Despite its name, buckwheat is not related to wheat and is gluten-free..
-Buckwheat can be cooked and used similarly to oatmeal or rice, included in soups, used as a base for hearty salads, or ground into flour and used for baking pancakes, bread, and noodles.
+Despite its name, buckwheat is not related to wheat and is gluten-free.
+Buckwheat can be cooked and used similarly to porridge or rice, included in soups, used as a base for hearty salads, or bought as flour and used for baking pancakes, bread, and noodles.
 Buckwheat's robust, earthy flavour makes it a popular choice for heartier dishes, particularly in the colder months.

 Their quick cooking time under 20 minutes and versatility make them perfect for a quick dinner or batch-cooking and freezing.